x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/startRG_en.md

 ##DESCRIPTION##

-This function is used to start the specified replication group.
-Only after the replication group is started can nodes be created on the replication group.
+This function is used to start the specified replication group, and related operations of the collection can only be performed after the start.
 This method is equivalent to [rg.start()][start].

 ##PARAMETERS##